• Skip to primary navigation

 You all know how much I love meal prep and meal planning.
 I haven’t updated any new meal planners but will be starting soon.
 You can check my previous meal planners under my meal planner category.
 Meal planning and prepping helps you sail through the busy weekdays with ease.

-With the veggies chopped and with some premade sauces, frozen dals relish like this; you can whip the meals quite quickly.
+With the veggies chopped and with some premade sauces, frozen dals and relish like this; you can whip the meals quite quickly.
 I have a new series on meal planning, coming up on my YT channel as well as here.
 So stay tuned.

-Simple Relish | Thokku
+Simple relish | thokku

 What is this relish all about?
 We are cooking tomatoes and onion with salt, red chili powder, and jaggery along with some mint and curry leaves.
 That’s about it.
 Jaggery helps to balance the spice and sour, but that’s completely optional.
 You can reduce the amount accordingly.
 It’s not a complicated recipe, but it is not instant either.
 After pressure cooking, we need to simmer it for quite some time so that the flavors infuse well, and it helps in the increased shelf life of the relish as well.